 – Genetically vulnerable people will have an increased probability of developing PTSD, especially if one parent or both have mental health issues.

-– PTSD can sometimes be a result of subconscious protecting the person from future traumatic experiences.
+– PTSD can sometimes result from subconsciously protecting the person from future traumatic experiences.

 – High levels of adrenaline produced in the body may trigger reactions as people with PTSD have abnormal levels of stress hormones.

 – Research says the size of the hippocampus in the brain may be smaller in PTSD patients.
-It may be because this particular part of the brain is related to fear, anxiety, memory issues and flashbacks.
+Therefore, it may be because this particular part of the brain is related to fear, anxiety, memory issues and flashbacks.

 Listed below are events that may lead a person to develop PTSD: